vvrgroup/TsakmakopoulouThesis/README.md

  ##### Visualized Results
 Below we can observe the simulation of fog on the point cloud.
 The absence of points becomes noticeable as the driver's visibility decreases.
+The variation in point color indicates an increase in intensity attributed to humidity.

 |<img src="https://github.com/DimitraTsakmakopoulou/Perception-For-Connected-Autonomous-Vehicles-Under-Adverse-Weather-Conditions/blob/main/images/Original.png" width="600" height="200">
 |:--:|